fg-inet/acm-mmsys-2020/index.md

 ![DASH Stream Testbed](https://raw.githubusercontent.com/fg-inet/DASH-streaming-setup/master/images/setup.JPG)

+We furthermore provide the streaming testbed, which is used to compare the performance of videos with variable segment durations with videos of fixed segment durations.
-The setup consists of three virtual machines.
+It consists of three virtual machines.
    * The __server__, which hosts the video content
    * The __netem__, which throttles the bandwidth, as for example defined by traces
    * The __client__, which uses DASH.js to stream the video

-We furthermore provide the streaming testbed, which is used to compare the performance of videos with variable segment durations with videos of fixed segment durations.
 The setup and all instructions can be found [here](https://github.com/fg-inet/DASH-streaming-setup).